The Swaminarayan Sect of Hinduism

 Shiskhapatri - The Teachings of Swaminarayan

-- Not to kill intentionally any living creature including insects
+- Not to kill intentionally any living creature including insects and bugs.

 - To observe the rules of ethics without fail